Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Step 7: Should you get a manual or automatic kiln?

-With Manual Kilns, you will need a Kiln Sitter or limit timer.
+With Manual Kilns, you will need a Kiln Sitter or a limit timer.
 You may find many used Electric Kilns on the market that need such a system, and you can place a junior cone in the Kiln Sitter to help you control firing times.
 You can also set the backup timer for around 10 to 14 hours for good measure.

 Most Potters today find automatic Electric Kilns most convenient.
 You can sync many controllers to your phone and monitor processes from afar – there’s no need to get up close if you don’t want to.